anyone takes relugolix and bitalucami... - Advanced Prostate...

 4. NOT GIVEN TOGETHER - So an ARPI and an AR antagonist are two very different prostate cancer therapies.
 My understanding is that they're never given together.

 6. PHASE TWO MEDS - Now you have the second phase.
 This is where you have started ADT with the oral GnRH antagonist Relugolix.
-And you and your doctors are looking to add an additional therapy to your foundational ADT, which would make it doublet therapy against metastatic prostate cancer.
+And you and your doctors are looking to add an additional therapy to add to your foundational ADT, which would make it "doublet therapy" against metastatic prostate cancer.
 You can add either an ARPI (Zytiga/Abiraterone) or an AR antagonist (the lutamides), but not both.

-7. DOUBLET THERAPY - So with the doublet therapy you're stopping the testosterone manufacture at the top (ADT) but in case we miss a little bit you're also stopping the testosterone elsewhere (ARPI) or at the bottom (AR antagonist), take your pick of either additional therapy on top of ADT, but not both.
+7. DOUBLET THERAPY - So with the doublet therapy you're stopping the testosterone manufacture at the top (ADT) but in case we miss a little bit we want to add another therapy.
+We can also stop the testosterone in the middle of the testosterone manufacturing process (ARPI) or at the bottom, where testosterone goes to work (AR antagonist).
+Take your pick of either additional therapy on top of ADT, but not both.

 8. WHY BICALUTAMIDE? - This is where bicalutamide comes back.
-If your doublet therapy is going to include an AR antagonist, that seems to be the lutamides.
+If your doublet therapy is going to include an AR antagonist, that seems to be "the lutamides" (there are several kinds).
 And bicalutamide fits the bill.
 So that might be one of the reasons one of your doctors is talking about that med.
 Note that in this discussion there are the two phases and the two possible distinct uses of bicalutamide, in phase one and in phase two.

 12. DISCLAIMER - Here's my disclaimer - I offer this as a lay person who is interested in understanding all this.
 My note here is very long and I lack the time to edit it or make it any shorter.
 I was motivated because your question seem very important but the clarity of the discussion with the doctors seemed a little bit less than what we might want.
 Its quite possible some of my notes above are incorrect!

-Bravo your dad starting on Relugolix!
+Bravo your dad starting on Relugolix for ADT!
 Maybe it's very simple.
-He also starts comparatively soon on the right new generation therapy medication to make doublet therapy.
+He then also starts comparatively soon on the right new-generation ARPI or AR-antagonist therapy medication to make doublet therapy.
 And then you're on your way!

 And you will watch the markers closely including for liver etc and blood pressure and you will make sure that these meds are tolerated and effective.
 And as much as possible your Dad will exercise.
 And do the appropriate supplements such as vitamin D and calcium etc.